bartobri/listfix/README.md

 Next you need to add an entry to the /etc/aliases file for each unique id you added to the postfix virtual_alias_maps file.
 Each entry should start with the unique id, followed by a colon and space, and then a command that pipes data to listfix.
-Be sure to use the 'filter' command for listfix followed by the email address of the list that corresponds to the unique id.
+Be sure to use the listfix 'filter' command followed by the email address of the list that corresponds to the unique id.
 See the example below: